PokeMiners/pogo_assets/README.md

 All sound effects and music that are mined are found here.
 They are organized by category such as `Pokemon Moves`, `Music`, `Menu Sounds`, etc.

+### Texts
+Mined text assets which contain quests among other things will be found here.
+Inside there are two folders, one for `Latest APK` and one for `Latest Remote`.
+When Niantic pushes a text update, it's pushed to the Remote.
+Once a new APK is released, all remote pushes are merged into the APK and removed from the Remote; therefore, we maintain both.

+**Note:** Keep in mind it is expected that the Remote will have items removed from it after a new APK is released.

 ### News
 All datamined news images and texts from the In-Game News will be found here.
 There will be two folders; one for images and one for texts.